I’m pretty sure you already know this, but here’s some important information in case you don’t.

 Offer them help and always be considerate.

-If they like what you write, they’ll probably say yes sometime.
+If they like what you create, they’ll probably say yes to a collaboration.

 If you don’t try, you’ll never get it.